rushsky518/lite-kafka-consumer/README.md

 # lite-kafka-consumer
 a lightweight tool for kafka consumer

-1. separate poll thread and consume thread, and support multi consume thread
+1. separates poll thread and consume thread, and supports multi consume thread
-2. make a redundant poll to avoid consumer re-balance
+2. makes a redundant poll to avoid consumer re-balance
-3. support consumer to reset partition offset
+3. supports consumer to reset partition offset
 4. wait for more ...

 ```java